Rationally Inattentive Statistical Discrimination: Arrow Meets Phelps: Introduction

 \section{Introduction}

 We provide a new account of statistical discrimination.
 A demographic group is discriminated against in the labor market because its members rationally choose to underinvest in the skills needed to succeed.
-Their investment choice is reinforced by the endogenous allocation of an employer's limited attention across groups, based on which beliefs about the returns to investing are formed, and labor market decisions are made.
+Their investment choice is reinforced by the endogenous allocation of an employer's limited attention across groups, based on which workers estimate the returns to investing, and labor market decisions are made.
 In equilibrium, discriminatory attention allocation and differing investment choices between ex-ante identical groups are mutually reinforcing.
 Under some conditions, discriminatory equilibria are the most profitable to the employer.

-The theory of statistical discrimination posits that groups of individuals with certain demographic traits are discriminated against in the labor market, because rational employers correctly infer that these groups should be treated differently.
-As an explanation for discrimination, the theory does not rely on bias or adversarial feelings towards discriminated groups, although both bias and rational beliefs may play a role in any given real-world instance of discrimination.
-A key element of the theory is the mechanism by which employers form discriminatory beliefs.
+The theory of statistical discrimination posits that groups with certain demographic traits are discriminated against in the labor market, because rational employers correctly infer that these groups should be treated differently.
+As an explanation for discrimination, the theory does not rely on bias or animosity, but rather on the mechanism by which employers form discriminatory beliefs.

-Economists have put forward two canonical models of statistical discrimination: the Arrovian model of coordination failure, and the Phelpsian model of information heterogeneity. \cite{arrow71,arrowJEP} argues that discrimination may arise as the result of coordination failure.
+Economists have proposed two canonical models of statistical discrimination: the Arrovian model of coordination failure, and the Phelpsian model of information heterogeneity. \cite{arrow71,arrowJEP} argues that discrimination may arise as the result of coordination failure.
 One demographic collective, call it Group 1, expects to be discriminated against, and therefore does not undertake the costly investments that are needed to succeed in the labor market.
-Group 2 expects to be favored, and therefore finds it worthwhile to invest.
-Employers, in turn, rationally discriminate against Group 1 in favor of Group 2 because the latter is expected to invest and the former is not.
-Such a discriminatory equilibrium is, typically, Pareto dominated by an impartial equilibrium whereby employers hold uniformly positive beliefs about all groups, and the latter all invest.\footnote{There is, of course, a symmetric discriminatory equilibrium that favors Group 1.
-Arrovian models are usually justified by an appeal to path dependence, or additional discriminatory mechanisms that determine the direction of discrimination.}
+Group 2 expects to be favored and therefore invests.
+Employers, in turn, rationally favor Group 2 over Group 1 because the former is expected to invest and the latter is not.
+Such a discriminatory equilibrium is, typically, Pareto dominated by an impartial equilibrium where employers hold uniformly positive beliefs about all groups, and the latter all invest.